pdugas/homeassistant-recteq/README.md

-I get the `device_id` and `local_key` values from a log file on my Android phone that has recteq's app installed and configured to control the smoker already..
+I get the `device_id` and `local_key` values from a log file on my Android phone that has recteq's app installed and configured to control the smoker already.
 I connect it via USB to my laptop and allow MTP when prompted on the phone.
 My PC can now browse the phone's filesystem.
 I found a text file named `1.abj` in `.../Phone/Android/data/com.ym.rectecgrill/cache/`.
 In there, I found a line with a timestamp followed by the word `Business` followed by a